What Does Biodegradable Mean?

 Natural materials struggle to biodegrade in landfill sites (3) because there is very little moisture or soil present which means that the micro-organisms required to actually break the materials down are very thin on (or under) the ground too.
 What’s more, because waste is so tightly compacted at landfill sites, this means that there is very little oxygen – oxygen needed by the micro-organisms to survive and work their magic.

-How Can I Dispose of My Compostable Products?
+How Can I Dispose of My Compostable Packaging?

 Most of our products are home compostable so consumers are able to dispose of their own used packs and cups - along with kitchen and garden waste - in a domestic compost.
 Our packaging will break down naturally into a material that supports the growth of other plants.